 It has been my observation that people in organizations very much behave as if they have these channels.
 And, I think, it is not unreasonable to assume that all this is hardwired into us.

 The channels are probably very dynamic in the sense that both can be operating more or less at the same time, and either effectively or not.
-They can pulse back and forth over the course of a year—fluctuating even within a one hour meeting as the conversation changes from what is perceived as threats to opportunities.
+The level of activation of each channel can swing up and down over the course of a year—the dominant channel fluctuating even within a one hour meeting as the conversation changes from what is perceived as threats to opportunities.

 At any one time, both channels might be responding to multiple dangers or exciting possibilities.
 The total activity level can probably go from very light (little anxiety or excitement, few chemicals going out, etc.) to very heavy (a great deal of emotion, a fire hose of chemicals, and so on).
 And the two channels affect each other, most obviously, when a screamingly loud Survive essentially overwhelms any Thrive (much more on that later).
 Add up all the combinations and permutations and it can appear that we have more than a dozen channels or mechanisms like them driving our behavior.
 But the beauty of this perspective is that you can trace so much back to just two, which can best be thought of as working together as one system.